aiide-esports/aiide.esports.github.io/index.md

 ## SUBMISSIONS

 The Esports Analytic Workshop is currently accepting submissions as 1-2 page extended abstracts (with optional videos) receiving summary reviews.
 It has three submission tracks: research papers, practitioner papers, and software demos.
-All accepted submissions will be presented orally at the workshop, and published by [CEUR](http://ceur-ws.org/).
+All accepted submissions will be presented orally at the workshop, and published non-archivally at [CEUR](http://ceur-ws.org/).
 Accepted research papers may optionally be lengthened with further editorial review before publication.

 ### Short Research Papers